 Pest description and damage These mites are small (0.01 inch in length), deep red, small, short-legged mite generally flattened in shape.
-These mites can be found at the base of needles, often in considerable numbers.
+These mites are at the base of needles, often in considerable numbers.
 They are on yew but also may occur on other evergreens.

 Biology and life history Most mite species share a similar life cycle.
 The majority of species overwinter as eggs on host plants, although some may overwinter as adult females.
 Mites become active in the spring.
 There may be eight to ten overlapping generations per year.

 Pest monitoring Observe the leaves for mites and webbing and check for the number of pest and predator mites.
 Sufficient biological control is achieved by midsummer.